De_coding paintings

 Painting series, De-Coding Paintings, MO'D 2025.

-Referencing the systems theory of Niklas Luhmann, the artwork operates within structures of communication rather than as a fixed, autonomous object.
+Referencing systems theory, the artwork aims to operate within structures of communication rather than as a fixed, autonomous object.
 Meaning emerges through relationships between site, viewer, image, and display—where distinctions are produced through positioning, colour coding, and spatial arrangement.
 Within this framework, painting and installation function as embedded systems, responsive to their environments and shaped through processes of circulation, encounter, and interpretation.

 Tower of Creative Data